y0avd/Astrodynamics.jl/README.md

 - Memory efficient (no duplicate objects)

 ## Dependencies

+This package requires the following Julia packages:

-- SPICE.jl: Interface to NASA's SPICE toolkit
+- **SPICE.jl**: Interface to NASA's SPICE toolkit for spacecraft navigation and planetary science
+- **Makie.jl**: High-performance interactive visualization package for scientific data and 3D graphics
+  - *Note*: You'll need to install one of the Makie backends (GLMakie, CairoMakie, WGLMakie, or RPRMakie)
+- **LinearAlgebra**: Standard library for linear algebra operations (vectors, matrices, etc.)

+For more information about Makie backends, see the [Makie documentation](https://docs.makie.org/stable/).

 ## License
 MIT License